ETGL-DDPG: A Deep Deterministic Policy Gradient Algorithm for Sparse Reward Continuous Control: Experiments

 \subsection{Environment Coverage through Exploration}

 We now examine how effective $\epsilon t$-greedy is in covering the environment.
 To do so, we discretize the navigation environments into small cells.
 A cell is considered visited if the agent encounters a sufficient number of distinct states within it, and the overall environment coverage is quantified as the fraction of visited cells.
 Figure \ref{fig: environment coverage} presents a comparison of environment coverage across different exploration strategies.
 All strategies except DOIE, which uses Radial Basis Function Deep Q-Network (RBFDQN)~\citep{asadi2021deep}, use DDPG as their underlying algorithm.
 RBFDQN is an enhanced DQN variant that incorporates Radial Basis Functions (RBF) to achieve more accurate Q-value approximations in continuous environments.
-In Wall-maze, $\epsilon t$-greedy is the only method capable of fully covering the environment, while DOIE achieves 90\% coverage. $\epsilon z$-greedy covers approximately half of the environment, whereas the remaining methods manage to explore only around 30\%.
+In Wall-maze, $\epsilon t$-greedy achieves 80\% coverage, whereas DOIE reaches 60\%. $\epsilon z$-greedy covers approximately half of the environment, whereas the remaining methods manage to explore only around 30\%.
 In U-maze, all strategies are successful, covering 80\% or more of the environment.
-Even so, both $\epsilon t$-greedy and DOIE reach full coverage faster than other methods.
-In Point-push, none of the methods can fully cover the environment.
-However, $\epsilon t$-greedy still outperforms all baselines, and among the baselines, DOIE explores more than the others.
-We also investigate the distribution of final states reached in the episodes to determine the order in which the agent visits different regions of the environment (see Appendix \ref{sec: terminal dist}).
+Even so, $\epsilon z$-greedy reaches full coverage faster than other methods.
+In Point-push, none of the methods can fully cover the environment and ultimately achieve nearly the same coverage.
+The tree budget $N$ serves as an upper bound on the option length in $\epsilon t$-greedy, analogous to its role in $\epsilon z$-greedy when using a uniform distribution $z(n) = \mathbbm{1}_{n \leq N}/N$.
+We evaluate environment coverage under varying values of $N$ in Section~\ref{sec: impact of N}, where results indicate that $\epsilon t$-greedy achieves improved coverage as $N$ increases.
+In contrast, $\epsilon z$-greedy does not exhibit a consistent improvement in coverage and, in some cases, experiences a decline.
+This highlights the advantages of directed exploration over undirected approaches.
+Finally, we present the distribution of final states reached in the episodes to illustrate the order in which the agent visits different regions of the environment (see Appendix~\ref{sec: terminal dist}).